amzovskii/java-challenge/README.md

-# simple-servlet
+# Java Challenge Servlet

-A simple example of a Java servlet and a JSP.
+A simple example of a Java servlet.